-Click on the links above or below to find out more about us, the services we offer and how we can help you.
+Click on the links above or below to find out more about me, the services offered and how I can help you.

-Please contact us to arrange a free no obligation initial discussion.
+Please contact me to arrange a free no obligation telephone discussion.